François Dauphinais

 François Genthon dit Dauphinais (January 1, 1815 – February 15, 1889) was a political figure in Manitoba of Métis descent.
 He served as a member of the Provisional Government of Assiniboia and was a member of the Legislative Council of Manitoba from 1871 to 1876.

-The son of Michel Genthon dit Dauphinais and Victorie Ouellette, he represented St. François Xavier at the 1869 convention and served as vice-president of the Provisional Government.
+The son of Michel Genthon dit Dauphinais and Victorie Ouellette, he represented St. François Xavier at the 1869 convention and served as vice-president of the Provisional Government under Louis Riel.
 He was arrested by Garnet Wolseley's troops in 1870.

 Dauphinais was married twice: first to Françoise Paul and then, in 1882, to Marguerite Morin.

 He died in St. John, North Dakota, at the age of 74.